Page under Construction

 EHPS Nursing Supervisor

 Welcome to the health office at Center School.
-I am the full time RN here and have been a school nurse for 23 out of the 39 years I have been a nurse.
-I am also the Nursing Supervisor for our school district.
+I am the full time RN here and I am also the Nursing Supervisor for our school district.
 Although the students are only in my school for two years, I hope that they will always feel at ease coming to the health office.

 One of my goals for your child is to help them stay healthy so they can attend school every day.
 If they come to the health office I will strive to treat/alleviate their pain, injury, illness or concern.
 I will call you if I am unable to accomplish that goal.
 I will also call you if they have an injury that will leave a mark or a swelling.
 If they are injured anywhere on their head I will also notify you, so you can monitor your child when they get home.
 There are guidelines for you to use to determine if your child should not attend school on a particular day due to illness.
 Please refer to the link on the left side of this page.